Banana – Banana weevil borer, Rust thrips

 6. Only use insecticides when populations reach or exceed accepted threshold levels.
 Refer to local Department of Agriculture guidelines.

-7. Only use insecticides at the registered rate of application and apply at times when the particular product will have the maximum impact, i.e., use contact insecticides only when weevil borer adults are active.
+7. Only use insecticides at the registered rate of application and apply at times when the particular product will have the maximum impact, i.e., use contact insecticides only when banana weevil borer adults are active.

-Strategy A: Where products other than controlled release formulations of imidacloprid are being used to control insects in bananas
+STRATEGY A: Where products other than controlled release formulations of imidacloprid are being used to control insects in bananas

-1A or
+1A or 1B Carbamates

 Organophosphates